tomskim/Kim-s-Payroll-Manager/README.md

 - Currently supports a guest access.

-- Account functionality in progress.
+- Userbase functionality in progress.